 However, due to the sheer number of negative reviews all across the web and the complete lack of response to these complaints, it is hard to recommend True North over other online seed banks.

-Dr. Seeds has a good looking site with interesting strains and an almost minimalist vibe.
+Dr. Seeds has a good-looking site with interesting strains and a minimalist vibe.
 Less-is-more usually means a visually appealing interface and a focus on what really matters content-wise.

 Things well done by Dr. Seeds: